 - at least two in metaphysics and epistemology,

-- History of philosophy: At least one unit must be in ancient philosophy (philosophy in Greece and Rome from the pre-Socratics through the Platonists of the 6th c.
-AD), and at least one in modern philosophy (philosophy in Europe from the 15th c. to the end of the 19th c.).
+- History of philosophy: At least two units, which must be selected from two of the following three fields: ancient philosophy (Greco-Roman philosophy from the pre-Socratics to the Platonists of the 6th century CE); medieval and modern philosophy (European and Mediterranean philosophy from the 6th century CE to the end of the 19th century); and non-Western philosophy (for example, Chinese or Indian philosophy).
 If any students would like work on figures earlier or later to count, they should consult with the DGS.

 - Metaphysics and epistemology: This area is interpreted broadly to include metaphysics, epistemology, philosophy of science, philosophy of mind, parts of philosophy of language, and parts of philosophy of mathematics.

-- Ethics: Students must do at least two units in moral philosophy, political philosophy, philosophy of law, social philosophy, philosophy of religion, or aesthetics.
+- Value theory: Students must do at least two units in ethics, political philosophy, philosophy of law, social philosophy, philosophy of religion, or aesthetics.
 At least one unit must be from among the first four options.

 In all cases, satisfaction of a particular distribution unit through a course, paper, or examination depends on the recommendation of the appropriate faculty members.
 A unit report will be submitted by the faculty member within one month of the completion of the unit of work.
 All unit reports must be written by a faculty member of the department.
-If a student plans to obtain a unit report from a faculty member of another department or university, he or she must first obtain permission from our Director of Graduate Studies.
+If a student plans to obtain a unit report from a faculty member of another department or university, the student must first obtain permission from our DGS.